LIFEGUARDING, OCEAN SAFETY, AND TEACHING WITH THE AMERICAN RED CROSS

 - First Aid and CPR Instructor

-Thank you for visiting my Water Safety and Lifeguarding Page.
+Thank you for visiting my Lifeguarding and Ocean Safety Page.

 I hope you enjoy the photos and the information in the links provided.
 If you feel motivated to learn more about ocean safety, lifeguarding or surf tourism, please let me know – I’d love to hear from you.